 Starting with the Children’s Parade, May in Brighton has something around every corner for visitors.
-With the Brighton Festival, Artists Open Houses throughout May and The Fringe Festival, visitors to Brighton can be assured that there are plenty of things going on throughout the city to keep them occupied.
+With the Brighton Festival, The Great Escape Festival, Artists Open Houses throughout May and The Fringe Festival, visitors to Brighton can be assured that there are plenty of things going on throughout the city to keep them occupied.

-Heroes Run v Villains - Hove Seafront 15th May
+Super Hero Fun Run - Hove Seafront 15th May

 Is it a bird?
 Is a plane?
-No, it’s 100’s of super heroes and villains running for charity in the annual super hero themed run.
-Men, women and children of all ages adorn their alter ego and run a series of races along the seafront in Hove in aid of Pass It On Africa.
+No, it’s 100’s of super heroes running for charity in the annual super hero themed run.
+Men, women and children of all ages adorn their alter ego and run a series of races along the seafront in Hove in aid of local charity Rockinghorse.

 Dating back to the Tudor and Stuart times, this annual event follows the tradition of blessing the nets when the church received a percentage of the catch.
 Starting at 12.30pm with the Salvation Army Band, the Fayre is then opened by The Mayor of Brighton & Hove and The Lord Lieutenant of East Sussex, Peter Field.
 The blessing of the nets is carried out by Father Mark Lyon before the seductive sounds of the Silver Sounds Samba Band and Bugle Boys entertain the passing crowds.
 Barbecued Mackerel and fresh locally caught fish will be on sale throughout the fayre.
 Come and experience one of Brighton’s lesser known traditions.

-The London to Brighton Mini run is probably one of the most well know of the Brighton run events and is the biggest stretching from the Brighton Sealife Centre down to Blackrock.
+Oh, don’t you just love a Mini!
+The most iconic British car and the London to Brighton Mini run is probably one of the most well know of the Brighton run events and is the biggest stretching from the Brighton Sealife Centre down to Blackrock.
 Where over 2,000 vehicles with the spirit of the Italian Job, famous Monte Carlo Rally victories and the elegance of a true British classic will be on display to visitors as owners show off their pride and joy.

 Hove Carnival is a great family event, held on Bank Holiday Monday in Hove Park.
 The Carnival mixes traditional fair activities with family fun.
 There is truly something for everyone, try your hand at the coconut shy or improve your golf swing, get your hands dirty potting plants or relax on the miniature railway.
 The main arena will host an array of events throughout the day including Falconry and dog displays.
-As well as a small petting zoo, little ones will be able to take their teddies to the St John’s Teddy Bear Hospital.
-This year will also feature a Big Top, where local bands will be performing.
+Hove Park’s miniature train will be running as well as the electric train.
+Lots of entertainment for all the family!

 Want to discover more of what Brighton has to offer?
 Checkout our blog for some excellent ideas of things to do in Brighton